 The Corpach Shipwreck may not be the most well known spot on the NC500 but we definitely recommend a trip here.
 It’s fascinating and unusual to see and also has some incredible views of Ben Nevis in the background on a clear day.

-The mighty Ben Nevis is the highest mountain in Scotland and the whole of the UK.
-Ben Nevis was once a massive active volcano which exploded and collapsed inwards on itself millions of years ago.
-It stands at 1345m.
-It’s a difficult hike but no trip to Scotland is complete without being able to say that you conquered this mighty mountain.
+The mighty Ben Nevis is the highest mountain in Scotland and the whole of the United Kingdom, and is situated in the Fort William area of Scotland.
+It was once a massive active volcano which exploded and collapsed inwards on itself millions of years ago.
+It stands at 1345m and it’s a difficult climb but no trip to Scotland is complete without being able to say that you conquered this mighty peak.

-Ben Nevis is a popular mountain to climb and can get very very busy so we would recommend starting the climb as early as you can to beat some of the crowds.
+This is a popular peak to climb and can get very very busy in the high season so we would recommend starting the climb as early as you can to beat some of the crowds.

-The weather changed dramatically towards the top of the mountain and the rain and fog rolled in so we couldn’t see anything at all, no views for us!
+The weather changed dramatically towards the top of the peak and the rain and fog rolled in so we couldn’t see anything at all, no views for us!

-We were really proud to be able to say that we had climbed the highest mountain in the UK.
+We were really proud to be able to say that we had climbed the highest peak in the United Kingdom.

-Scotland is one of the very best countries that we’ve been to in the UK and Europe whilst we’ve been doing van life, and we couldn’t recommend Scotland van life enough.
-We feel it is also the best place in the UK for van life by far and we hope that this post has helped to inspire your very own Scotland van life travels.
+Scotland is one of the very best countries that we’ve been to in the UK and Europe whilst we’ve been doing van life, and we couldn’t recommend it enough.
+We feel it is also the best place in the UK for van life by far – if this post hasn’t convinced you to visit Scotland, we don’t know what will!
 Put the weather and the midges to one side and the rest of Scotland will absolutely blow you away.

 You can take a look at some of our other van life posts which include lots and lots of hints and tips on all things van life here – Van Life – Travel Information, Hints, Tips and Advice (threeasabird.com)